kyuds/starter-beanstalk-terraform/README.md

 # starter-beanstalk-terraform
-Starting Template for building an Elastic Beanstalk Terraform Infrastructure
+Starting template for building an Elastic Beanstalk Infrastructure